AlgoMaster Logo

 Code

-The sliding window approach is already O(m + n), so we can't improve the asymptotic complexity.
-But when s contains many characters not in t, we waste time stepping through irrelevant positions.
-What if we could skip over characters that don't appear in t at all?
+The sliding window is already O(m + n), so the asymptotic complexity cannot improve.
+When s contains many characters not in t, both pointers still step through those irrelevant positions.
+The next approach skips them by running the same window logic over only the characters that appear in t.

 Approach 3: Optimized Sliding Window (Filtered)